creativecommons/cc-signals/README.md

 ## Welcome!

 This Creative Commons (CC) repository contains a draft proposal for CC signals.
 CC signals is a framework for a simple pact between those stewarding data, and those reusing it for AI development.
 CC signals provide a set of shared ground rules for an AI ecosystem that is mutually beneficial.
-They are currently designed to be applied at the dataset level, intended for use by those stewarding collections of content and other assets used as data for AI development.
+They are currently intended for use by those stewarding collections of content and other assets used as data for AI development.

 ### 🚀 Start here

-1. Read through the CC signals documentation on the CC website.
+1. Read through the CC signals documentation on the CC website **`LINK NEEDED`**.
 For a comprehensive overview of the current legal, technical, and social context in which CC signals must operate, and rationale behind design decisions, read our report **`LINK NEEDED`**.
 2. Review the elements of the CC signals draft proposal below.